ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 # Plugin Manager

 The `PluginManager` deals with activation and deactivation of other plugins.
-It also manage the permission layer between two plugins.
+It also manages the permission layer between two plugins.

-You can use it as it with a very loose permission, or inherit from it to create a custom set of permission rules.
+You can use it with a very loose permissions, or inherit from it to create a custom set of permission rules.

 ```typescript
 class RemixManager extends PluginManager {